Skip to main content

-The automotive industry increasingly recognizes the critical need for robust cybersecurity solutions to protect vehicles from cyber threats.
+The automotive industry increasingly recognizes the critical need for robust automotive cyber security solutions to protect vehicles from cyber threats.
 The proliferation of vehicle connectivity and adoption of Over-The-Air (OTA) updates have significantly elevated the risk of cyber-attacks targeting embedded systems, Electronic Control Units (ECUs), and other parts within the vehicles.
+Additionally, the increasing penetration of advanced technologies such as electric powertrains and semi-autonomous systems, especially in regions like Asia-Pacific, is driving market growth and further intensifying the demand for specialized automotive cybersecurity solutions due to the adoption of connected and software-defined vehicles.

 Researchers anticipate that by 2030, approximately 96% of new vehicles across the globe will come equipped as connected cars, featuring built-in internet connectivity and access to a range of connected services, so the automotive industry must establish vigorous cybersecurity measures.